vanessa-kang/tp/docs/DeveloperGuide.md

    Input: `help`

-   Expected: PlanNUS prints a list of available commands in the _Academic Planner_ or _CAP Calculator_ app.
+   Expected: PlanNUS prints a list of available commands in the app that the user is currently in.

 <br>